Developing medium format film

 Well, this week I developed the film, having finished taking the test pictures last weekend.
 Although it’s not the first film I’ve developed, it is the first time I’ve developed medium format film, so I thought I’d write this post to contrast the experience to 35mm.

-Obviously the first part of developing is to get the film into the tank.
+Obviously the first part of developing medium format film is to get the film into the tank.
 Fortunately I have a changing bag which makes the process easier than it used to be without one, but it’s certainly different from 35mm film because of the backing paper used on 120 film.
 In fact, when I got the tank and film into the changing bag and started to unroll the film, I thought for a while that I’d actually started to feed the backing paper rather than the film into the tank reel!
 I had to feel along the full length of the film and find the sticky tape which attaches it to the backing paper to make absolutely sure it was the film.

 Once I was certain that I was dealing with the film, I found it was easier to feed into the reel than 35mm because it’s shorter in length and also because the reel (which is a Patterson’s Universal Tank) is set to it’s full width so it doesn’t open up as the film is fed in.